Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 If you have any space left at all (unlikely!) try the dulce de leche ice cream at Rapa Nui (Arenales 2302) or at any Freddo ice cream shop (multiple locations).

-You can’t spend 3 days in Buenos Aires without experiencing tango.
+You can’t visit Buenos Aires without experiencing tango.
 Book a ticket in advance for the evening tango show at Bar Sur (Estados Unidos 299), an intimate bar notable in San Telmo.
 Or try a tango lesson followed by a trip to a milonga (tango hall) to show off your new skills.

 Day 3: Palermo, shopping and steak